-- Put all research participants on each scale regarding their answers.
+Add all the research participants to your scales, based on their answers.
 You will get something like this:

 If you see the same respondents at the same positions at least 5 times, it’s a sign that you’ve got customer profiling material here.
 Keep looking for the matching data to find other repeating patterns that are the ground to build your customer profiles upon.
 Mind that any unique pattern can be transformed into yet another customer profile and matters for your business.

 So, now you have grouped your customers, and it’s time to turn them into profiles.

 There are different tools to digitize customer data and transform it into customer profiles that are always at hand.
 Some even have generators that select the most suitable name and picture that fit your persona’s criteria.
 Here, we’ll use the UXPressia platform to build a customer profile online.